openedx/openedx-k8s-harmony/README.md

    * Ingress controller: [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)
    * Automatic HTTPS cert provisioning: [cert-manager](https://cert-manager.io/)
    * Autoscaling: `metrics-server` and `vertical-pod-autoscaler`
-   * Search index: ElasticSearch (support for OpenSearch is planned)
+   * Search index: ElasticSearch or OpenSearch
    * Monitoring: TODO
    * Database clusters: TODO (for now we recommend provisioning managed MySQL/MongoDB database clusters from your cloud provider using OpenTofu or a tool like [Grove](https://grove.opencraft.com/).)
    * Where possible, we try to configure these systems to **auto-detect** newly deployed Open edX instances and adapt to them automatically; where that isn't possible, Tutor plugins are used so that the instances self-register or self-provision the shared resources as needed.